At the Crossroads

 The cross was restored in 1967 by the Dartmoor Preservation Society, led by Mr Masson Phillips.
 A replacement shaft was found for it in the grounds of a house at Totnes.
 It would appear that the cross is now sited very close to its original position on the path that would have led direct to the church at Widecombe.

 The manor of Jordan is centuries old and the road runs right through the farmyard.
 At either end of the farmyard a gate is placed across the road so that, although you stand on the public highway, it very much feels as though you are intruding on private property.
-On one side of the road is the fine old farmhouse with its thatched roof and on the other the barn has now been converted into private accommodation.
+On one side of the road is the fine old manor house with its thatched roof and on the other the barn has now been converted into private accommodation.
+The manor house, which is believed to date from the early 17th century, was a former Devon longhouse which, with an added extension, has now been converted into a superior 5 bedroom house.